 Some babies need more than the ‘required amount’ for their age and size, and others never drink that much.
 As long as your baby is active, has plenty of wet nappies, and is gaining weight over time, all is well.

-Dangers of bottle-feeding in bed
+Risks of bottle-feeding in baby's bed

 Make sure you feed your baby before they go to sleep, rather than letting them fall asleep with a bottle in their mouth.
 That’s because of the risks of: